Pinterest is a mega-mammoth album of great ideas and awesome pictures.

 Sure, it’s not the largest of social platforms, but this rate of growth means that its audience is highly engaged.
 Enough to attract new users, who might be your customers and collaborators.
 In this era of microscopic attention spans, that’s good news.

-Has a strong influence on buying decisions
+Pinterest has a strong influence on buying decisions

 While Pinterest is a huge factor in online purchases already, there’s more to it.